thecity/lakitu/README.md

-**Lakitu** lives in the cloud and rescues lost resque racers while throwing spinys at you when things go wrong.
+**Lakitu** lives in the cloud and throws emails at you when things go wrong.

 He can:

 * Monitor a Resque queue backlog.
 * Make sure a set of Heroku config settings stay up to date.
-* Scale dynos based on data from NewRelic
+* Scale resque workers based on queue size.
-* Make sure a set of AWS servers are doing the right thing.
+* Make sure a set of memcached servers are up.

 He will: